ArjunaWahyu/MDLBEEWS/README.md

 The software significantly enhances research and operational efficiency within earthquake early warning systems.
 By automating previously manual workflows, it enables real-time seismic data analysis within minutes.
 In addition to accelerating processes, the software also opens new opportunities for exploring machine learning-based topics that were previously inaccessible due to computational limitations.

+### Technology Overview

+MDLBEEWS utilizes several modern technologies to ensure scalability, reliability, and high performance:

+- **Docker**: The system is fully containerized using Docker, allowing for easy deployment, isolation, and scalability of each component.
+This ensures consistent environments across different platforms and simplifies dependency management.
+- **Apache Kafka**: Kafka is used as the core message broker for streaming seismic data between system modules.
+It enables high-throughput, fault-tolerant, and real-time data pipelines, ensuring reliable communication and data integrity.
+- **NGINX**: NGINX acts as a load balancer within the architecture, distributing incoming traffic efficiently across multiple Kafka brokers or service containers.
+This improves system resilience and optimizes resource utilization under varying loads.
+- **WebSocket**: Real-time communication between clients and the system is facilitated using WebSocket protocols, implemented via Express.js and FastAPI.
+This enables low-latency, bidirectional data transfer, which is essential for delivering timely earthquake alerts and updates.

+By integrating these technologies, MDLBEEWS achieves a robust, modular, and extensible architecture suitable for both research and operational deployments in earthquake early warning scenarios.

 ### Contributors

 - Adi Wibowo – [bowo.adi@live.undip.ac.id](mailto:bowo.adi@live.undip.ac.id)